Inside the Systems

 Why Insurance Denials Feel Unfair or Arbitrary

 Denial rates are high.
-Studies suggest significant percentages of claims are initially denied.
+Across HealthCare.gov Marketplace plans, denial rates of 12% to 20% of claims are common.
 While many denials are resolved through corrections and resubmission, the volume creates a sense that insurers deny first and ask questions later.

 Denial reasons are often unclear.
 "Not medically necessary" doesn't tell you what information was missing or what standard wasn't met.
 This vagueness makes it hard to know how to respond.
 Clearer explanations would help but aren't always provided.

 The process advantages insurers.
-Most people don't appeal.
-Those who do often give up after the first rejection.
+Of the approximately 17% of in-network claims that are denied, only about 0.2% are appealed by patients, according to KFF data.
 Insurers face little cost from denying claims that won't be appealed.
-This dynamic creates incentives for aggressive denial practices.
+This dynamic creates incentives for aggressive denial practices, because the overwhelming majority of denials are simply accepted.

 Appeals require expertise and persistence.
 Successfully appealing often requires understanding how to write appeal letters, obtaining supporting documentation from providers, and knowing the relevant regulations.
 This expertise is unevenly distributed, disadvantaging those without resources or knowledge.